PantelisAndrianakis/Breezy/README.md

 ## What is Breezy?

-Breezy is a statically-typed, object-oriented language with clean, familiar syntax that compiles **straight to native x86-64 assembly**.
+Breezy is a statically-typed, object-oriented language with clean, familiar syntax that compiles **directly to native x86-64 machine code**.
 No virtual machine.
 No bytecode.
 No tracing heap garbage collector.
-Just your code, lowered to the metal - with memory and concurrency handled *for* you, automatically.
+Just your code, lowered to the metal - with memory and concurrency handled automatically by the language.

-The promise is simple: **the ergonomics of a managed language, the footprint and latency of C.**
+The promise is simple: **the ergonomics of a managed language, with the footprint and latency characteristics traditionally associated with C.**

 ---